Project Management vs Program Management: Main Differences

 Programs can continually evolve based on the benefits and outcomes that they are producing.
 Meanwhile, projects are more straightforward and more focused on the output that they create.

 Project management follows a process whether everyone is aware of it or not.
-The steps are typically:
+The steps are usually:

-Initiating is the base of any project and begins with an idea, suggesting it and acting on it.
-From there, begins the planning or project portfolio process, which is necessary to identify the goal, the resources available and the timeline of the project.
+1️⃣ Initiating is the base of any project and begins with an idea, suggesting it, and acting on it.
+From there, begins the planning or project portfolio process, which is necessary to identify the goal, the resources available, and the timeline of the project.

-Next is execution and is the main part of any project.
+3️⃣ Next is execution which is the main part of any project.
 In the executing process, your team may work together or separately towards a common goal.
 Different team members may work on different aspects simultaneously to help a project come together quicker.

 Program management sometimes can serve as where budget management occurs.
 As program management maps out the use of resources and can also cut down on costs while bringing in more revenue, it’s no question that your budget will be evolving with your program.